TylerJCodes/Weather-Website/README.md

 !>> Add Multi-Language support
 !>> Add Images for background (main.html)
-!> Add better effects to 'saved-locations' boxes ('link hover') *(for users to determine it's clickable)*
+!> Add better effects to 'saved-locations' boxes ('link hover') *(for users to determine it's clickable)* Add localstorage on some events (if not already added) to reduce strain on api calls

 #### Bugs